 Before traveling to the United States, there are a number of steps that all foreign citizens should take to ensure a smooth trip and guarantee entry into the country.
 As the majority of nationalities require a visa in order to stay in the U.S., it is first necessary to check if you need to apply for a visa or travel authorization to enter the United States.
 Citizens of China are required to obtain an EVUS travel authorization which grants permission to board an aircraft bound for the United States.

-However, before submitting an EVUS application, Chinese citizens are first required to obtain a 10-year United States B1/B2 tourist visa, which involves applying in person from a U.S. embassy or consulate.
+However, before submitting an EVUS enrollment, Chinese citizens are first required to obtain a 10-year United States B1/B2 tourist visa, which involves applying in person from a U.S. embassy or consulate.
 Read on to learn about the steps you should take to ensure you can successfully enter the United States.

 All Chinese citizens require a visa in order to stay in the United States, as well as an EVUS (Electronic Visa Update System) travel authorization, which grants permission to travel to the United States.